-SECURITIES AND EXCHANGE COMMISSION
+SECURITIES AND EXCHANGE COMMISSION SEC FORM 17-Q

-SEC FORM 17-A

-ANNUAL REPORT PURSUANT TO SECTION 17 OF THE SECURITIES REGULATION CODE AND SECTION 141 OF CORPORATION CODE OF THE PHILIPPINES
+QUARTERLY REPORT PURSUANT TO SECTION 17 OF THE SECURITIES REGULATION CODE AND SRC RULE 17(2)(b) THEREUNDER

 - 1. For the quarterly period ended March 31, 2022 - 2.
 Commission identification number 24221 - 3.
 BIR Tax Identification No 000 440 440 - 4.
-Exact name of issuer as specified in its charter BANK OF COMMERCE. - 5.
+Exact name of issuer as specified in its charter BANK OF COMMERCE - 5.
 Province, country or other jurisdiction of incorporation or organization PHILIPPINES - 6.
 Industry Classification Code: (SEC Use Only)